Figures

 Here you can find information on the relaxed and informal weekly classes in Warwick that offer Yang style Tai Chi, including both Long and Broad Sword forms, fan form as well as Qigong.

-Tai Chi in Warwick is part of the Wha Duc Lung Martial Arts Association headed by Master Bob Weatherall, which is recognised by the British Council for Chinese Martial Arts.
+Tai Chi in Warwick is part of the Wha Duc Lung Martial Arts Association headed by Grand Master Bob Weatherall, which is recognised by the British Council for Chinese Martial Arts.
+Tai Chi in Warwick also works very closely with Master Dan Amphlett and Alex Hyde who head the Longfeng Martial and Cultural Arts Association, which is also closely associated with Wha Duc Lung MAA.

 What is Tai Chi Chuan?

-At Tai Chi in Warwick we focus on Yang style Tai Chi, concentrating on a variety of open hand forms that include the 24, 37 and 48 posture forms plus the Simplified 24 Forms composed by Jifu Huang.
+At Tai Chi Warwick we focus on Yang style Tai Chi, concentrating on a variety of open hand forms that include the 8, 16, 24 and 48 posture forms plus the Simplified 24 Forms composed by Jifu Huang and the 37 postures form by Cheng Man-Ching.

 For more experienced students we also practise both long sword and broad swords forms.